indic-archive/gp-boostrap/README.md

 This theme uses customized Bootstrap.
 The repository is at [https://github.com/indic-archive/bootstrap](https://github.com/indic-archive/bootstrap)

 Currently it only has customizations in `bootstrap-gpura.scss` file.
 Once it is modified, run `npm run dist` to generate the distribution files which will be generated in the `dist` directory.
+Copy content of that directory to replace the contents in the `asset/bootstrap` directory here.